chaseltb/full-stack-stock-app/stock-app-plan-detailed.md

 - `public DataException(String, Throwable)` -- constructor, Throwable arg is the root cause exception

 ### data.StockRepository
+- `List<Stock> findAll()` -- returns a list of all stocks
+- `Stock findById(int id)` -- finds a stock by its unique ID
+- `Stock findByTicker(String ticker)` -- finds a stock by its unique ticker
+- `Stock add(Stock stock)` --adds a new stock to the system
+- `boolean update(Stock stock)` -- updates an existing stock
+- `boolean deleteById(int id)` -- deletes a stock by its ID
+- `List<Stock> getStocksByIndustry(@RequestParam String industry)` -- finds all stocks by a specific industry

 ### data.StockJdbcTemplateRepository
+- `JdbcTemplate jdbcTemplate` -- jdbc template
+- `public List<Stock> findAll()` -- returns a list of all stocks
+- `public Stock findById(int id)` -- finds a stock by its unique ID
+- `public Stock findByTicker(String ticker)` -- finds a stock by its unique ticker
+- `public Stock add(Stock stock)` --adds a new stock to the system
+- `public boolean update(Stock stock)` -- updates an existing stock
+- `public boolean deleteById(int id)` -- deletes a stock by its ID
+- `public List<Stock> getStocksByIndustry(@RequestParam String industry)` -- finds all stocks by a specific industry

 ### data.UserRepository
+- `List<User> findAll()` -- retrieves a list of all users in the system
+- `User add(User user)` -- creates a new user account
+- `User findById(int id)` -- retrieves user information by ID
+- `boolean update(User user)` -- updates user details
+- `boolean deleteById(int id)` -- deletes a user account

 ### data.UserJdbcTemplateRepository
+- `JdbcTemplate jdbcTemplate` -- jdbc template
+- `public List<User> findAll()` -- retrieves a list of all users in the system
+- `public User add(User user)` -- creates a new user account
+- `public User findById(int id)` -- retrieves user information by ID
+- `public boolean update(User user)` -- updates user details
+- `public boolean deleteById(int id)` -- deletes a user account

 ### data.OrderRepository
+- `Order add(Order order)` -- places a new order (buy/sell)
+- `Order findById(int id)` -- retrieves an order by its ID
+- `List<Order> findAll()` -- retrieves a list of all orders
+- `List<Order> findByUser(int userId)` -- finds all orders placed by a specific user
+- `List<Order> findByStock(int stockId)` -- finds all orders for a specific stock
+- `boolean update(Order order)` -- updates order details
+- `boolean deleteById(int id)` -- deletes an order

 ### data.OrderJdbcTemplateRepository
+- `JdbcTemplate jdbcTemplate` -- jdbc template
+- `public Order add(Order order)` -- places a new order (buy/sell)
+- `public Order findById(int id)` -- retrieves an order by its ID
+- `public List<Order> findAll()` -- retrieves a list of all orders
+- `public List<Order> findByUser(int userId)` -- finds all orders placed by a specific user
+- `public List<Order> findByStock(int stockId)` -- finds all orders for a specific stock
+- `public boolean update(Order order)` -- updates order details
+- `public boolean deleteById(int id)` -- deletes an order

 ### data.StockExchangeRepository
+- `List<StockExchange> findAll()` -- retrieves a list of all stock exchanges
+- `StockExchange findById(nt id)` -- retrieves a stock exchange by its ID
+- `StockExchange add(StockExchange stockExchange)` -- adds a new stock exchange
+- `boolean update(StockExchange stockExchange)` -- updates an existing stock exchange
+- `boolean deleteById(int id)` -- deletes a stock exchange by ID

 ### data.StockExchangeJdbcTemplateRepository
+- `JdbcTemplate jdbcTemplate` -- jdbc template
+- `public List<StockExchange> findAll()` -- retrieves a list of all stock exchanges
+- `public StockExchange findById(nt id)` -- retrieves a stock exchange by its ID
+- `public StockExchange add(StockExchange stockExchange)` -- adds a new stock exchange
+- `public boolean update(StockExchange stockExchange)` -- updates an existing stock exchange
+- `public boolean deleteById(int id)` -- deletes a stock exchange by ID

 ### data.PortfolioRepository
+- `Portfolio findByUserId(int userId)` -- retrieves the portfolio for a specific user
+- `Portfolio addStockToPortfolio(int userId, Stock stock)` -- adds a stock to the user's portfolio
+- `boolean deleteStockFromPortfolio(int userId, int stockId)` -- removes a stock from the user's portfolio
+- `List<Stock> findAllStocksInPortfolio(int userId) `-- retrieves all stocks in the user's portfolio
+- `boolean updateAccountType(int userId, AccountType accountType)` -- updates the account type of a user's portfolio
+- `BigDecimal getPortfolioValue(int userId, String date)` -- gets the portfolio value on a specific date
+- `boolean sellStockFromPortfolio(int userId, int stockId)` -- sells a stock from the portfolio
+- `boolean updateCostBasisOnDividend(int userId, BigDecimal dividend)` -- updates the cost basis after receiving a dividend
+- `BigDecimal calculateCapitalGainsTax(List<Order> orders)` -- gets the capital gains tax

 ### data.PortfolioJdbcTemplateRepository
+- `JdbcTemplate jdbcTemplate` -- jdbc template
+- `public Portfolio findByUserId(int userId)` -- retrieves the portfolio for a specific user
+- `public Portfolio addStockToPortfolio(int userId, Stock stock)` -- adds a stock to the user's portfolio
+- `public boolean deleteStockFromPortfolio(int userId, int stockId)` -- removes a stock from the user's portfolio
+- `public List<Stock> findAllStocksInPortfolio(int userId) `-- retrieves all stocks in the user's portfolio
+- `public boolean updateAccountType(int userId, AccountType accountType)` -- updates the account type of a user's portfolio
+- `public BigDecimal getPortfolioValue(int userId, String date)` -- gets the portfolio value on a specific date
+- `public boolean sellStockFromPortfolio(int userId, int stockId)` -- sells a stock from the portfolio
+- `public boolean updateCostBasisOnDividend(int userId, BigDecimal dividend)` -- updates the cost basis after receiving a dividend
+- `public BigDecimal calculateCapitalGainsTax(List<Order> orders)` -- gets the capital gains tax

 ### domain.ResultType